Arc-blroth/BosstroveRevenge/doc/FormatSpecification-btex.md

 - Required

 ### `spritesheet`
-- The spritesheet that contains the frames for this animated texture.
+- The spritesheet that contains the frames for this texture.
 - Required

 ### `frames`